An appraiser performs an evaluation that leads to an opinion of value.

 Appraisers will write a report that displays their investigation of the home.

 There are a lot of reasons to get an appraisal with the most common reason being real estate and mortgage transactions.

 A few other reasons for getting an report include:

 If you are applying for a loan.

 To reduce your property taxes.

-Commonly, a home inspection report will evaluate the amenities and the requirements of the home: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Usually, a home inspection report will explain the amenities and the requirements of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.